 Irritable Bowel Syndrome is a gastrointestinal disorder characterized by a combination of chronic or recurring symptoms of abdominal pain or discomfort that is accompanied by an alternation in bowel function.
 Associated symptoms include diarrhea, constipation, bloating, and distension.

-IBS is considered a common disorder with a prevalence of 9-22% of the U.S. population.
+IBS is considered a common disorder with a prevalence of nine to 22 percent of the U.S. population.
 It is seen more frequently in women than in men, and is often accompanied by emotional distress, impaired quality of life, and disability.

 What is chronic constipation?

-Chronic constipation is a condition that may exhibit a wide range of symptoms, including: passing stools infrequently, straining to pass stools, hard or lumpy stools, incomplete evacuation of stools, etc. As chronic constipation has many symptoms, it may also have many causes: diabetes, medication usage, low fiber diet, dehydration, depression, and diverticular disease are just a few of the contributing factors to patient with chronic constipation.
+Chronic constipation is a condition that may exhibit a wide range of symptoms, including passing stools infrequently, straining to pass stools, hard or lumpy stools, or incomplete evacuation of stools.
+As chronic constipation has many symptoms, it may also have many causes: diabetes, medication usage, low fiber diet, dehydration, depression, and diverticular disease are just a few of the contributing factors to patient with chronic constipation.
 Often, chronic constipation may be managed through dietary changes alone; otherwise, treatment plans may include biofeedback, medications, and other interventions.